deepraining/lila/docs/config.md

 }
 ```

-* `note`: if you have defined webpack resolve alias here, you should not defined more resolve alias in `webpack.resolve.alias` config attribute.

 ## resolveModules

-* `desc`: tell webpack what directories should be searched when resolving modules.
+* `desc`: Tell webpack what directories should be searched when resolving modules.
 * `see`: [resolve-modules](https://webpack.js.org/configuration/resolve/#resolve-modules)
 * `type`: `array`
 * `default`: Empty
 * `since`: `v0.2.0`
+* `note`: You should only define more webpack resolve modules here, not in `webpack.resolve.modules` config attribute.
-* `example`: here is for you to provide extra directories when resolving modules.
+* `detail`: Here is for you to provide extra directories when resolving modules.
-by default, there are three levels of directories: `src` in project, `node_modules` in project root, `node_modules` of webpack's default.
+    * By default, there are three levels of directories:
+        1. `src` in project.
+        2. `node_modules` in project root.
+        3. `node_modules` of webpack's default.
-* the new sequence of resolving modules will be:
+    * The new sequences if defined `resolveModules` will be:
-    1. `src` in project
+        1. `src` in project.
-    2. `node_modules` in project root
+        2. `node_modules` in project root.
-    3. `resolveModules` defined in `lila.config.js`
+        3. `resolveModules` defined in `lila.config.js`.
         4. `node_modules` of webpack's default.
-* `example`: all paths defined here should relative to project root.
+* `example`: All paths defined here should be relative to project root.

 ```
 [